Code-Institute-Submissions/haydal810-Milestone-Project-1/README.md

 ### Below are the list of Internet Browsers I used to test the display of the website:

 1. Google Chrome (Version 74.0)
+    * Chrome Lighthouse was used to audit the website.
 2. Mozilla Firefox (Version 67.0)
 3. Internet Explorer 11 (Version 11.5)